Why do i need an artist assitant?

 Rather, you need to better manage and leverage your time.

 The best way is the 80/20 rule.

-The 80/20 rule states that you should cut the 80% of tasks you aren't good at, then put all your efforts on that remaining 20%.
+The 80/20 rule states that you should cut the 80% of tasks you aren't good at, and then put all your efforts into that remaining 20%.

 A key example of this is your music marketing and PR.